 Intermittent fasting and FMD are not the same.

-Intermittent fasting involves having periods of the day without food consumption.
-Various intermittent fasting protocols exist, with the 16:8 method being the most common.
-In this approach, individuals abstain from consuming any calories for 16 consecutive hours, opting for calorie-free beverages like water or plain tea.
-The remaining 8-hour window is dedicated to eating, focusing on healthy food choices without the need for calorie counting.
-Flexibility is allowed in choosing the 16 and 8-hour windows, but continuity is key, requiring a continuous 16-hour fasting period.
+Intermittent fasting involves designated periods of the day without eating.
+Among the various protocols, the 16:8 method is the most popular.
+In this approach, individuals fast for 16 consecutive hours, consuming only calorie-free beverages like water or plain tea, followed by an 8-hour eating window.
+During this time, they focus on healthy food choices without the need to count calories.
+The 16 and 8-hour windows are flexible, but maintaining a continuous 16-hour fasting period is essential.

-Additional intermittent fasting schedules include the 5:2 method, where two days per week involve complete fasting, with only water or calorie-free beverages like tea permitted.
+Other intermittent fasting methods include the 5:2 approach, where individuals fast completely for two days each week, consuming only water or calorie-free beverages like tea during those fasting days.

 Amy Burkhart MD RD